 Discrimination and racial injustice hurt all communities by creating tensions and increasing the possibility of violence, making everyone less safe.
-Ethnic profiling does not only affect-nor is it the sole responsibility of-directly impacted groups.
+Ethnic profiling does not only affect- nor is it the sole responsibility of-directly impacted groups.
 It is important to identify and engage others who are committed to justice and equality and have a stake in making their neighborhoods or cities friendly and safe for everyone, even if they are not from affected groups or share the same experiences in dealing with police.
-Organizers challenging ethnic profiling should consider engaging with residents' or housing associations; sports, cultural, youth, or community organizations; social workers, community workers, and youth workers; schools and teachers; religious organizations; local activists and political leaders; and young people who see their friends being stopped and searched.

-"It's important for me that the struggle also involves people that have humanist values....
+Organizers challenging ethnic profiling should consider engaging with residents' or housing associations; sports, cultural, youth, or community organizations; social "It's important for me that the struggle also involves people that have humanist values....
 Involving those not directly affected in the fight is very important ... you need bridges to the White population in the community to shift perceptions... and it can be important for directly affected young people to see that others are supporting them."